Skip to main content

 Ban on unpaid internships.

-Labour would introduce an explicit ban on unpaid internships except as part of an established training or education program.
+Labour has said that it will introduce an explicit ban on unpaid internships except as part of an established training or education program.

 Tips.